NextKraftwerke/PyConfig/README.md

 ## Introduction by example

 You can find a complete guide of the library further down, but for simple use cases it might suffice to just look at an example, so that's how we'll start.
-Some of the rationale behind PyConfig will be highlighted throughout the example below.

 In this example we pretend to build an app that greets the user and exits.
 The user can provide a name through the `--name` argument.
 The greeting also includes a suggestion to go out or stay home depending on whether it's going to rain.